luxfi/mpc/docs/BRIDGE-INTEGRATION.md

 ## Overview

-This document outlines the strategy for replacing the Rust-based MPC implementation in the Lux Bridge with the new Go-based Lux MPC implementation.
+This document outlines the strategy for replacing the Rust-based MPC implementation in the Lux Bridge with the new Go-based MPC implementation.

 ## Current Architecture Analysis